Who We Serve

 Producers who want clean chain-of-title before sales or acquisition

-We explain what is standard in the industry, where negotiation leverage exists, and how specific terms affect ownership, backend participation, creative control, and future opportunities.
-Our approach prioritizes clarity over complexity, thoughtful structuring over recycled templates, long-term rights protection over short-term convenience, and responsiveness that matches the pace of active productions.
+We explain what is standard in the industry, where negotiation leverage exists, and how specific terms affect ownership, backend participation, creative control, and long-term opportunities.
+Our approach prioritizes clarity over complexity, long-term rights protection over short-term convenience, and practical counsel that accounts for the realities of independent production.

 Independent Filmmakers

-We help filmmakers build strong legal foundations behind their projects — protecting ownership, managing risk, and preparing films for financing, festivals, and distribution.
+We help filmmakers build strong legal foundations that protect ownership, manage risk, and prepare films for financing, festivals, and distribution.

 -

 Clear agreements with cast and crew are essential to avoid disputes and protect ownership.
-We draft and review agreements covering compensation, work-for-hire provisions, credit, backend participation, and IP assignment to ensure the production company maintains proper rights.
+We draft and review agreements covering compensation, work-for-hire provisions, credit, backend participation, and IP assignment to ensure the production company retains the rights necessary for distribution.

 -

-Unsecured locations or missing releases can prevent distribution.
+Missing releases or unsecured locations can prevent distribution.
 We prepare and review location agreements, appearance releases, production releases, and essential documentation that distributors and insurers expect to see.

 -

 Distributors, sales agents, and completion bond companies require a clean chain-of-title.
-We review underlying rights agreements, option agreements, assignments, and contributor contracts to confirm the production company owns — or properly licenses — every element of the film.
+We review underlying rights agreements, option agreements, assignments, and contributor contracts to confirm the production company holds a clean chain-of-title.

 -

 Raising capital for an independent film requires careful structuring.
-We draft and review private placement documents, investor agreements, LLC operating agreements, and profit participation structures that align expectations and protect producers from future disputes.
+We draft and review private placement documents, investor agreements, LLC operating agreements, and profit participation structures that align expectations and reduce the risk of future disputes.

 -

-Distribution agreements often determine whether a film becomes financially viable.
+Distribution agreements are dense, heavily negotiated, and often skewed toward the distributor, making independent legal review essential.
 We negotiate and review distribution and sales agent agreements, focusing on rights granted, territory, term length, expense recoupment, reporting obligations, and revenue splits.

 -

-Music rights are one of the most common sources of legal risk in film.
-We assist with music licenses, composer agreements, synchronization rights, and copyright registration to protect the film’s long-term value and avoid infringement issues.
+Music rights and screenplay copyright are among the most common sources of legal risk in independent film.
+Mistakes in these areas can delay distribution or expose the production to infringement claims.
+We assist with music licenses, composer agreements, and synchronization rights, as well as copyright registration for the underlying screenplay, to protect the film’s long-term value and avoid infringement issues.

 Independent Filmmakers